HansenChristoffer/DeviceConnectivityPlatform/README.md

 ## Planned IoT Devices

-As the project progresses, I plan to create a variety of IoT systemDeviceXOS that will be compatible with this backend system.
+As the project progresses, I plan to create a variety of IoT devices that will be compatible with this backend system.
-These systemDeviceXOS include:
+These devices include:

-- **Logical Device:** The main component of the home automation system, which serves as the logical unit and handles the communication and coordination between the other systemDeviceXOS.
+- **Logical Device:** The main component of the home automation system, which serves as the logical unit and handles the communication and coordination between the other devices.
-- **Climate Device:** A systemDeviceXO that uses various sensors to keep track of climate data.
+- **Climate Device:** A device that uses various sensors to keep track of climate data.
-- **Camera Device:** A systemDeviceXO that allows for taking pictures and streaming video.
+- **Camera Device:** A device that allows for taking pictures and streaming video.
-- **Voice Device:** A systemDeviceXO that can project sound files and actual sound over VoIP.
+- **VOIP Device:** A device that can project sound files and actual sound over VoIP.
-- **Interface Device:** A systemDeviceXO with an interface, such as a touch screen, that displays data and enables the user to enable/disable various configurations.
+- **Interface Device:** A device with an interface, such as a touch screen, that displays data and enables the user to enable/disable various configurations.